Why do I need an air purifier?

 radioactive dust particles.
 Our HEPA air purifiers will not filter radioactive particles, but they will take care

-of common allergens like pollen, mold spores, dust, etc. By definition, a HEPA filter removes at least 99.97% of
+of common allergens like pollen, mold spores, dust, etc. By definition, a HEPA filter are tested to certify that they remove at least 99.97% of

 How do HEPA air purifiers work?